AbhishekThapaMangar12/AbhishekThapa12/README.md

 - Currently working as a Data Engineer @ Larsen & Toubro Infotech, as part of our partner (o9) Data Integration Team.
 - Learning Machine Learning and exploring various domains like Time Series Analysis & Forecasting, Natural Language Processing  etc.
-- Looking to transition into a role where I can apply my Machine Learning & Analytics knowledge to solve real world problems.
+- Looking to transition into a role more focused towards Analytics & Machine Learning, where I can apply my knowledge to solve real world problems.

 ## :key: Skills & Expertise :